Detroit–Windsor Tunnel

-The Detroit–Windsor tunnel (tunnel de Détroit-Windsor), also known as the Detroit–Canada tunnel, is an international highway tunnel connecting the cities of Detroit, Michigan, United States and Windsor, Ontario, Canada.
-It is the second-busiest crossing between the United States and Canada, the first being the Ambassador Bridge, which also connects the two cities, which are situated on the Detroit River.
+The Detroit–Windsor Tunnel (tunnel de Détroit-Windsor), formerly known as the Detroit–Canada Tunnel, is an international highway tunnel connecting the cities of Detroit, Michigan, United States, and Windsor, Ontario, Canada.
+Prior to the opening of the Gordie Howe International Bridge in 2026, it was the second-busiest crossing between the United States and Canada, the first being the Ambassador Bridge, which also connects the two cities.
+The tunnel and bridges span the Detroit River.

 Overview

 The tunnel is 5160 ft long (nearly a mile).
 At its lowest point, the two-lane roadway is 75 ft below the river surface.
 There is a wide no-anchor zone enforced on river traffic around the tunnel.

 The tunnel has three main levels.
 The bottom level brings in fresh air under pressure, which is forced into the mid level, where the traffic lanes are located.
 The ventilation system forces vehicle exhaust into the third level, which is then vented at each end of the tunnel.